aaugustin/django-sesame/docs/topics.rst

   invalidation>`;
 - Add a message authentication code (MAC) to prevent tampering with the token.

-Primary keys are in clear text.
-If this is a concern, you can write a :ref:`custom packer <Custom primary keys>` to encrypt them.
+Primary keys are stored in clear text.
+If this is a concern, you can :ref:`customize primary keys <Custom primary keys>`.

 The revocation key is derived from: